ArcBees/dev-site/site/src/main/markdown/gwtp/tutorials/index.md

 </ui:UiBinder>
 ```

-Here we've created a TextBox and identified it with the UiField attribute.
-To access the TextBox's values and attributes from the View, we need to declare a TextBox type variable with a variable name corresponding to the UiField identifier you wish to access.
+Here we've created a TextBox and identified it with the `ui:field` attribute.
+To access the TextBox's values and attributes from the View, we need to declare a TextBox type variable with a name corresponding to the value that you gave to the `ui:field` attribute.
 You also need to annotate the variable with `@UiField` in order to bind it to the HTML element.
 Like this:

 ```java
 @UiField
 TextBox nameField;
 ```

-Then, for instance, a nameField attribute could be accessed by using a simple getter method.
+Then, a nameField attribute could be accessed by using a simple getter method for instance.

 ```java
 public String getTextFromNameField() {